djale1k/djale1k.github.io/content/posts/skill-sprint-php-to-go.md

 since Go's design patterns it's not very compatible with hexagonal architecture.

 ### 3. Project structure
-Making the project structure was also a very important part so when we arrive on site We can jump straight on coding and designing the solution for the application.
+Making the project structure was also a very important part so when we arrive at site We can jump straight on coding and designing the solution for the application.

 I wanted to put the architecture structure aside at the start,